-Note: For open generator sets it is recommended that an additional Emergency Stop button is situated in close proximity to the plant room exit.
+Note: An external Emergency Stop button is situated in close proximity to the control panel viewing window.

-3.1.5 Engine
+3.2.5 Engine

 All generator sets employ a 4-stroke, water-cooled engine and incorporate a governor control and full engine protection system.
 Refer to the Generator Set Rating Plate for engine type and rating details.